 The day you get married can be hectic and overwhelming, but a wedding day checklist keeps the chaos organized.
-Ideally, you'll be able to get some of these things done two or three days ahead of time, or delegate them to someone else like a bridal party member, family member, wedding planner, or other close friend.
-Be on top of those last minute tasks with this to-do list.
+Ideally, you'll be able to get some of these things done two or three days ahead of time or delegate them to someone else like a bridal party member, family member, wedding planner, or another close friend.
+Be on top of those last-minute tasks with this to-do list.

 01 of 12

 Some couples like to provide welcome gifts for their out-of-town guests.
 Typically these include a special souvenir of your town, a small snack, a bottle of water or wine, and maps, brochures, and other helpful info for tourists.
 Package everything together in a gift bag or tote bag, and ask the hotel to have the gifts waiting for guests when they check-in.

 02 of 12

 Check the Weather, Make Final Decisions About Rain Plans

 If you're having an outdoor wedding, you've most likely been checking the weather obsessively long before your wedding.
 As part of your wedding day checklist, you'll want to make one final check of the weather.
 Make sure you know what time you'll need to call for the rain backup plan.
 If your indoor rainy-day site is next to your outdoor site, you may be able to wait until minutes before the ceremony.
 But if it involves a tent or changing locations, you'll probably need to decide further in advance so that the staff will have time to set everything up.
 If it looks like rain, make sure to have enough umbrellas for all of the wedding party.
 You may even get to take some cute rainy wedding photographs.

 Finalize the Seating Chart